Exhibition "Atmospheres Surrounding the Ponds of the Dombes"

 All the photographs presented during the exhibition were created during the months of May and June in the period of 2012 to 2016.
 The end of spring is a very interesting period in La Dombes to photograph birds as it is the breeding season for migratory birds or sedentary birds.

 Love parades and couples are usually formed during the months of April and May.
 This is an opportunity to photograph unusual behavior such as dances and offerings of Great Crested Grebe.
 After the laying occurs in May, the chicks start to come out of the nests in June.
-This is the period we prefer because the show is extraordinary.
-We have photographed many scenes of adult coots or Great Crested Grebe feeding their chicks.
+This is the period I prefer because the show is extraordinary.
+I have photographed many scenes of adult coots or Great Crested Grebe feeding their chicks.

-We are always surprised by the young swans leaving the nest to discover the ponds at a young age by following their parents.
+I am always surprised by the young swans leaving the nest to discover the ponds at a young age by following their parents.

 La Dombes: Paradise for Wildlife Photographers

-Many of these birds are one of the 94 species of passerines.
+>Many of these birds are one of the 94 species of passerines.
 They are small songbirds, like the melodious linnet or the song thrush ... but also the rook crow.
 There are also 183 non-passerines.
 They are generally larger, most of which are game species, such as ducks, but also protected species like storks.